pixelgod0/coffeezhs/plugins/history-substring-search/README.md

   Commit date:  2019-05-12 17:35:54 -0700

-Everything above this section is a copy of the original upstream's README, so things may differ slightly when you're using this inside OMZ.
-In particular, you do not need to set up key bindings for the up and down arrows yourself in `~/.zshrc`; the OMZ plugin does that for you.
+Everything above this section is a copy of the original upstream's README, so things may differ slightly when you're using this inside omz.
+In particular, you do not need to set up key bindings for the up and down arrows yourself in `~/.zshrc`; the omz plugin does that for you.
 You may still want to set up additional emacs- or vi-specific bindings as mentioned above.